GoogleCloudPlatform/puppet-google-compute/README.md

     sending virtual machine's routing table will be dropped.
     A Routes resources must have exactly one specification of either nextHopGateway, nextHopInstance, nextHopIp, or nextHopVpnTunnel.
+* [`gcompute_snapshot`][]:
+    Represents a Persistent Disk Snapshot resource.
+    Use snapshots to back up data from your persistent disks.
+Snapshots are different from public images and custom images, which are used primarily
+    to create instances or configure instance templates.
+Snapshots are useful
+    for periodic backup of the data on your persistent disks.
+You can create
+    snapshots from persistent disks even while they are attached to running instances.
+    Snapshots are incremental, so you can create regular snapshots on a persistent disk faster and at a much lower cost than if you regularly created a full image of the disk.
 * [`gcompute_ssl_certificate`][]:
     An SslCertificate resource.
 This resource provides a mechanism to upload